-You may want to switch your current account because your fees are too high, you are unhappy with the level of service or your current bank doesn’t offer a product you want.
+You may want to switch your current account because your fees are too high, you are unhappy with the service or your current bank is leaving the market.

-The Central Bank of Ireland has a Switching Code that is designed to make the process as quick and easy as possible.
+The Central Bank of Ireland has athat is designed to make the process as quick and easy as possible.
 All banks must comply with this code.

-A good place to start if you are thinking about switching, is our current account comparisons.
+A good place to start if you are thinking about switching, is our current account Money Tool.
 You can compare each bank’s fees and other details to help you make a decision.
-You should also visit each bank’s website and see the locations of their branches, availability of cash tellers and any other services you may want.
+You should also visit each bank’s website for full details about their services.

 How do I switch?